A Guide To Diamond Quality and Value

-Diamonds are the most beautiful, rare and cherished precious gemstone and is judged by 4 distinct factors that, when combined, can help to determine its value.
+Diamonds are judged by 4 distinct factors that, when combined, can help to determine its value.
 These factors are called the 4 C’s: Colour, Cut, Clarity and Carat.

 First created by the GIA (Gemological Institute of America), these 4C’s are now the global standard that has been accepted for describing and determining the value and quality of a diamond.
 The creation of a diamond’s 4C’s has meant that there is now a universal language to communicate the value of a diamond, and is a way for customers to know exactly what they are about to purchase and invest their money into.